kittiphonp/CAV20Impl/README.md

   -    The computation time reported in our CAV'20 paper is the time for BVI computation which does not include the time for model construction and some shared pre- and post-computation.
        Because of this, you may see a timeout even if your time budget is longer than the reported time in our CAV'20 paper.
-       This can be resoved by taking a longer time limit.
+       This can be resolved by taking a longer time limit.
   -    In Line 39, the number of repetitions for BRTDP is defined (it is a randomized algorithm).
        We set the number to 2 for the sake of fast computation, while we did 5 repetitions in our paper.
 - `read_logs.sh`         ... it reads the generated log files and reproduces table1 in our paper.